Caua-Duarte/Caua-Duarte/README.md

 - 👀 I’m interested in  to be a web developer
 - 🌱 I’m currently learning  programing languages how: HTML, CSS, C#
 - 💞️ I’m looking to collaborate on everything, cause I want to learn more and more
 - 📫 You can contact me by email  (caua.duarte.sampaio@outlook.com)!
-If you wanna learn more about me visit my online perfil:https://sites.google.com/view/caua-duarte-sampaio/sobre-mim
+If you wanna know more about me visit my online perfil:https://sites.google.com/view/caua-duarte-sampaio/sobre-mim

 <!---
 Caua-Duarte/Caua-Duarte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.